 Here is a summary of the Japanese writing principles:

 Kanji, hiragana, and katakana are the foundation of the Japanese language.

 The Japanese also use furiganas, placed above the kanji to indicate the pronunciation of an ideogram.

 Historically, the oldest Japanese language book is Kojiki (712), which was written in Chinese characters.

 We know this a lot to take on board, and we don’t want any beginners to feel overwhelmed.
 But this illustrates the advantage of taking language lessons with a Japanese language school, or a private Japanese teacher.
-Whilst there are a number of good textbooks to help you learn Japanese on your own, the Japanese writing system has complexities that any new beginner should be taught by an expert in Japanese lessons.
+Whilst there are a number of good textbooks to help you learn Japanese online or on your own, the Japanese writing system has complexities that any new beginner should be taught by an expert in Japanese lessons.

 Once you have a grasp of how to read and write in Japanese, your Japanese studies will start to become easier and you will see your language skills develop more quickly.